camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 <div>

-#### Current
+#### Current state

-The backup of Elasticsearch has been created and restored to the new region.
+The backup of Elasticsearch has been created and restored to the recreated region.

-The Camunda Platform remains unreachable by end-users as you proceed to restore functionality.
+The Camunda web applications remain unreachable by end-users as you proceed to restore functionality.

-#### Desired
+#### Desired state

-You are pointing all Camunda Platforms from the temporary Elasticsearch to the Elasticsearch in the new region.
+You are repointing all Zeebe brokers from the temporary Elasticsearch instance to the Elasticsearch in the recreated region.

 The Elasticsearch exporters will remain paused during this step.